 The NEBOSH General Certificate is a level-3 qualification, equivalent to a UK A-level.
 Those who pass the course are qualified to manage health and safety and protect people from illness and serious injuries – that’s serious job, they don’t just hand it out to anyone!

-That said, over 175,000 people have gained the NEBOSH General Certificate qualification since it was launched in 1989.
+That said, over 175,000 people have gained the NEBOSH General Certificate qualification since it was launched.
 So, providing you put in plenty of study time and prepare well in advance for your exams, there is no reason why you would not be able to pass.

 See more about how hard the NEBOSH General Certificate is here.

-The NGC course can be extremely flexible and there are various ways to take the course which you can choose from depending on your existing commitments, preferred learning method, location and required learning support.
+The NEBOSH General Certificate can be extremely flexible and there are various ways to take the course which you can choose from depending on your existing commitments, preferred learning method, location and required learning support.

-Online Learning: If you are in a position where you are not able to take time off work or already have commitments so a 5 or 10 day course to attend would be difficult, you can take the NGC online for a more flexible approach to learning.
+Online Learning: If you are in a position where you are not able to take time off work or already have commitments so a 5 or 10 day course to attend would be difficult, you can take the NEBOSH General Certificate online for a more flexible approach to learning.
 This allows you to work at your own pace in your own time and is ideal for those who are self-motivated.
+It's also great for international learners.

 If you would like to know more about how to take your NEBOSH qualification, take a look at our post on Ways to Take a NEBOSH Qualification for more information.